charliebravotango/Linton2022/Assessment/Instructions.md

 ## Task 6 &mdash; Perform a trace
 > 40 points (maximum)&mdash;`60 points` available
 ### Overview
-Being able to identify what is going on inside SQL Server is a specialised task, that requires years of experience; this task gets you to demonstrate that you have the basics of knowledge of the tools available *out-of-the-box* to look forensically at activity inside the database engine.
+Being able to identify what is going on inside SQL Server is a specialised skill that requires years of experience; this task gets you to demonstrate that you have the basics of knowledge of the tools available *out-of-the-box* to look forensically at activity inside the database engine.
 In this task you will use a script to simulate a badly written query that takes several seconds to run in our lab environment.
 Your task will be to capture that query forensically.
 ### Resources